 Our operations that produce frac sand are materially dependent on the levels of activity in natural gas and oil exploration, development and production.
 More specifically, the demand for the frac sand we produce is closely related to the number of natural gas and oil wells completed in geological formations where sand-based proppants are used in fracture treatments.
 These activity levels are affected by both short- and long-term trends in natural gas and oil prices.
 In recent years, natural gas and oil prices and, therefore, the level of exploration, development and production activity, have experienced significant fluctuations.
 Worldwide economic, political and military events, including war, terrorist activity, events in the Middle East and initiatives by the Organization of the Petroleum Exporting Countries ("OPEC"), have contributed, and are likely to continue to contribute, to price volatility.
 Additionally, warmer than normal winters in North America and other weather patterns may adversely impact the short-term demand for natural gas and, therefore, demand for our products.
 Reduction in demand for natural gas to generate electricity could also adversely impact the demand for frac sand.
 A prolonged reduction in natural gas and oil prices would generally depress the level of natural gas and oil exploration, development, production and well completion activity and result in a corresponding decline in the demand for the frac sand we produce.
 Such a decline could result in us selling fewer tons of frac sand at lower prices or selling lower priced products, which would have a material adverse effect on our results of operations and financial condition.
 When demand for frac sand increases, there may not be a corresponding increase in the prices for our products or our customers may not switch back to higher priced products, which could have a material adverse effect on our results of operations and financial condition.
-In addition, any future decreases in the rate at which oil and natural gas reserves are disco hydraulic fracturing to stimulate and maintain oil and natural gas production.
-A significant shift in demand from frac sand to other proppants, such as ceramic proppants, could have a material adverse effect on our financial condition and results of operations.
-The development and use of other effective alternative proppants, or the development of new processes to replace hydraulic fracturing altogether, could also cause a decline in demand for the frac sand we produce and could have a material adverse effect on our financial condition and results of operations.
+In addition, any future decreases in the rate at which oil and natural gas reserves are disco drilling activity or other factors, could have a material adverse effect on our business, even in a stronger natural gas and oil price environment.